t1u1/ai-prd-workflow/prd-to-rfcs-prompt.md

    - Detail technical approach and architecture considerations
    - Identify dependencies on other RFCs
    - Estimate relative complexity (Low, Medium, High)
+   - Include detailed acceptance criteria for each feature
+   - Specify any API contracts or interfaces that will be exposed
+   - Document data models and database schema changes required
+   - Outline state management approach where applicable
+   - Include specific implementation details such as:
+     * Required file structure and organization
+     * Key algorithms or business logic to implement
+     * UI/UX specifications and design patterns to follow
+     * State management approach
+     * API integration details
+     * Database interactions and data flow
+     * Error handling requirements
+     * Testing strategy with specific test cases
+     * Performance considerations and optimization techniques

 3. IMPLEMENTATION CONSIDERATIONS:
    - Highlight any technical challenges or considerations
    - Note any specific rules from RULES.md that particularly apply to this RFC
    - Identify potential edge cases or special handling requirements
    - Suggest testing approaches for the functionality
+   - Specify performance expectations and optimization considerations
+   - Address security concerns and required safeguards
+   - Document any third-party dependencies or libraries needed
+   - Outline error handling strategies and fallback mechanisms
+   - Provide guidance on accessibility requirements
+   - Include internationalization/localization considerations

 4. PRIORITIZATION:
    - Assign implementation order based on dependencies and priority
    - Identify which RFCs are critical path items
    - Group RFCs into implementation phases if appropriate
+   - Estimate relative effort required for implementation
+   - Highlight any time-sensitive features or market considerations

 5. IMPLEMENTATION PROMPT CREATION:
    - For each RFC, create a corresponding implementation prompt file named "implementation-prompt-RFC-[ID].md"